 Is it time to expand psychological theories?

 The field of psychology has generally followed the western world’s frameworks for explaining life.
 Indigenous Psychologies, rooted in place, challenge the western paradigm.
-For an introduction, see my prior post.

 A new book provides new insights into emerging psychological theory: Indigenous Psychologies in an Era of Decolonization, edited by Nuria Ciofalo.
 I summarize and quote some of the introduction here.